|

 are one step ahead when you show your Extreme Power.

-Always tap on their service.
-Racket MUST be above your head, ready to
+Always tap at their service.
+Racket MUST be at your head level all the

-pounce and keep the pressure on opponents.
-If you continuously play
+pounce and keep the pressure on your opponents.
+If you continuously

 with dedication and discipline, you'll be ahead of the rest quickly and

-when come to tournament days, you will adapt faster and easier.
-So, no
+when it comes to tournament days, you will adapt faster and easier.
+So,

 lazying around or look for short cuts.

-For doubles front partner, stay on the line to
+For doubles front partner, stay on the T joint

-anticipate weak shots to tap.
+anticipate weak shots.
 If you are fast, you may stay slightly

 behind.
 Some international players if you observe closely may... just

-stay right in front of the partner doing the offence.
+stay right in front of the partner doing the smashing.
 The expectation

 is most shots will come back straight... when your partner smash